timuruski/how-it-works/howemailworks.com/index.html.markdown

 is, it's important to understand how it works and how to protect it.

-# What an email address is made from
+# What makes up an email address

 An email address has two parts.
 A user name and a server name.